The Glenn Hunt Center for

-Support Full-time and Associate faculty with resources toward professional development, facilitate the interdisciplinary exchange of ideas, and promote exposure to current and innovative strategies for teaching and learning.
+It is our mission to support Full-time and Associate faculty with resources toward professional development, facilitate the interdisciplinary exchange of ideas, and promote exposure to current and innovative strategies for teaching and learning.

 the quality of teaching and learning.The need for creating lifelong learning begins with an empowered faculty.
 The Glenn Hunt Center for Teaching Excellence exists toward empowering faculty as a

-- Teacher: Including but not limited to teacher/student interaction, classroom organization, presentation skills and assessment.
+- Teacher: Including, but not limited to, teacher/student interaction, classroom organization, presentation skills and assessment.

-- Professional/Scholar: Including but not limited to committee work, grant writing, publishing and professional growth activities.
+- Professional/Scholar: Including, but not limited to, committee work, grant writing, publishing and professional growth activities.